LujiAnna/-pomofocus/project-planning/backlog.md

 > these will complete the user experience, but are not necessary

+1. App explanation
+2. How to use the webApp
+3. Features of the App

 - [ ] As a ...
 I want to ... so that ...
   - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

 ## Could-Haves

 > would be really cool ... if there's time

+1. Report
+2. Setting
+3. Login

 - [ ] As a ...
 I want to ... so that ...
   - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_